wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 ![](@attachment/Clipboard_2020-03-31-18-30-38.png) 4:05

-That will result in the interval running every 100 miliseconds.
+That will result in the interval running every 100 milliseconds.

 There is one gotcha with intervals.